 Applicants for CVTA regional funds are encouraged to leverage CVTA funds for outside funding, such as Smart Scale, when possible.
-When a selected project request is intended to support leveraging, the CVTA shall only allocate funds for the first phase of the project, and will program the funds so the project can be delivered as quickly as possible considering the year the complementary fund source will be programmed.
+When a selected project request is intended to support leveraging, the CVTA will program the funds so the project can be delivered as quickly as possible considering the year the complementary fund source will be programmed.
 The use of the funds for leveraging is documented in the allocations table.
 Projects with funding intended for leveraging are not considered active projects until fully funded.